mortenlaursen/cosmosemulatordockermacguide/README.md

-# Azure Cosmos DB Emulator Setup Guide Using `cosmos-emulator.sh` for Intel Mac
+# Azure Cosmos DB Emulator Guide for Intel Mac

 This guide provides step-by-step instructions on how to set up the Azure Cosmos DB Emulator in a Docker container using the `cosmos-emulator.sh` script.